South Sudanese Civil War: Transitional period (2020–present)

+Jonglei clashes (2025–present)

+In January 2026, the government launched operation Enduring Peace to take back territory lost in Jonglei from the White Army and ordered civilians, non-government organisations and UN peacekeepers in three counties to evacuate.
+The United Nations stated that they would not comply.
+John Uliny and his forces were deployed in this operation and he was filmed ordering his troops to not spare civilians.
+By March 2026, the government claimed to have captured Akobo.

 Atrocities

 Attacks on civilian centers

 A civilian casualty of the 2016 Juba clashes is carried to a makeshift grave.

 The government was accused by the US and aid groups among others of using starvation as a tactic of collective punishment for populations that supported the rebels by intentionally blocking aid.

 Kiir's spokesman, claimed to a news conference, that rebel forces went into the hospital in Bor and killed 126 out of 127 patients.
 Apparently an elderly man was blind and the rebels spared him.
 On 31 January 2014 in violation of the ceasefire agreement, government forces attacked Leer in Unity State, forcing 240 Staff and patients of Doctors Without Borders in Leer to flee into the bush.
 Thousands of civilians fled to the bush.
 Doctors Without Borders lost contact with two thirds of its staff formerly located in Leer.
 It is believed that the town was attacked by government troops as it is the home of former Vice President Riek Machar.
 On 18 April, UN said that at least 58 people were killed and more than 100 others wounded in an attack against one of its bases in South Sudan sheltering thousands of civilians.
 On 17 April 2014, 58 people were killed in an attack on the UN base in Bor.
 Forty-eight of those killed were civilians, while 10 were among the attackers.
 UN Secretary-General Ban Ki-moon emphasised that any attack on UN peacekeepers constituted "a war crime", while the UN Security Council expressed "outrage" at the attack.
 In late 2016, in a government attack on Yei, three villages were destroyed with 3,000 homes burned in a single village.

+Amnesty International claimed the army suffocated more than 60 people accused of supporting the opposition to death in a shipping container.